shakespete/react/JS Notes.md

 <h1>JavaScript</h1>

+<ul>In JavaScript, arrays, objects, and functions are the same only when they are the exact same instance.</ul>

 <h3>Function Declarations</h3>
 A function declaration or function definition below starts with the function keyword which is followed by the name of the function.